 Figure 1 shows a CIG, which includes 2 CISs.
 Each CIS includes 4 subevents.

-Auracast™ broadcast audio is an important capability of LE Audio.
+Auracast™ broadcast audio is an important capability of Bluetooth LE Audio.
 It enables an audio source device to broadcast one or more audio streams to an unlimited number of audio sink devices.
 To support Auracast™ broadcast audio, Broadcast Isochronous Group (BIG) and Broadcast Isochronous Stream (BIS) are introduced.
 There are two types of devices: Isochronous Broadcaster and Synchronized Receiver.
 A BIG is created by an Isochronous Broadcaster and it can include one or more BISs.
 A BIS is a one-to-many data transportation stream.
 It uses the broadcast packet transportation mechanism without acknowledgment.
 Furthermore, a BIS can also be divided into one or more subevents.
 These subevents are the slots for broadcasting specific Broadcast Isochronous PDU which can be received and processed by unlimited Synchronized Receivers.

 Figure 2 shows a BIG, which includes 2 BISs.
 Each BIS includes 4 subevents.